-The ultimate goal of any email campaign is to engage willing recipients with relevant content in order to intrigue the recipient to learn more about your product or service.
-The first hurdle along the road seems to be the easiest, ensuring that your mail is delivered for the recipient to read.
-This is both the most pivotal and misunderstood part of the process, and delivery issues can stop even the best campaign in its tracks before it can even get started.
+Reputation and deliverability are intertwined.
+Ensuring that your mail is delivered for the recipient to read is essential.
+This is both the most pivotal and misunderstood part of the overall email sending process, and delivery issues can stop even the best campaign in its tracks before it can even get started.

-- Finally, there are personalized engagement metrics that influence if the email hits the inbox or the spam folder based on how that recipient has interacted with emails like that in the past.
+Email reputation stems from two distinct sources: Internet protocol (IP) reputation and domain reputation.
+After passing these first two metrics, Internet service providers (ISPs) have their own black box metrics with which they rate content and decide whether or not it should be delivered to the inbox or not.
+Finally, there are personalized engagement metrics that influence if the email hits the inbox or the spam folder based on how that recipient has interacted with emails like that in the past.
 The impact of these metrics are intentionally kept secret to stop spammers from gaming the system, but following best practices and understanding each step will help ensure the success of your campaigns.

-Spam traps are an essential way that ISPs track IP reputation (as well as domain reputation which we will discuss below).
+ISPs create spam traps, which are email addresses that are either new or recycled from old, unused email accounts that do not sign up for email.
+Spam traps are an essential way that ISPs track IP and domain reputation.
 Email best practices dictate that recipient lists should be recipients who have opted in to receive your emails and have validated their address.

+When someone sends an email to one of these spam trap addresses, the ISP knows the sender came across the email address via shady practices.
+This can include purchasing lists, scraping sites for emails addresses, or even reusing old, outdated lists that have been improperly maintained.
 Every spam trap that is hit affects the IP and domain reputation of the sender.
-Not only do ISPs create and maintain these spam traps, but third party blacklists also monitor their own spam traps.
+Not only do ISPs create and maintain these spam traps, but third-party blacklists also monitor their own spam traps.
 If these spam traps are hit, the IP can be blacklisted and made public for ISPs and email firewalls to filter out IPs that are known to send spam.

 Recipient and ISP Filtering

 After passing the preliminary test of sending from an acceptable IP and domain, individual mailboxes will inspect the mail and apply their own settings.
-At this stage, the mailbox will scan the contents of the email and decide whether it should be accepted, rejected, or filtered into spam.
+At this stage, the mailbox will scan the contents of the email and decide whether it should be accepted, rejected, or filtered as spam.
 The details of how the email is rated is kept secret by ISPs, but there are some general guidelines to follow to minimize this filtering:

-- Keep your HTML well coded.
+- Keep your HTML well-coded.

-- Revise your email’s vocabulary to be conversational and educational, instead of sales driven
+- Revise your email’s vocabulary to be conversational and educational, instead of sales-driven.

-- Confirm you have SPF and DKIM properly configured to authenticate your emails
+- Confirm you have SPF and DKIM properly configured to authenticate your emails.

 It is also worth noting your recipient may have filters of various strictness.
 For instance, some government organizations will block all sends that are not from a whitelisted set of IPs.
 Other organizations will block any email that is labeled as a bulk send and either bounce or filter them directly into a spam box.
 It may be worth reviewing your bounces to identify companies or domains that may have these strict filters in place.

-Along with filtering emails based on bad content or bad send history, engagement plays an important role in which emails are delivered to the inbox.
+Along with filtering emails based on bad content or bad send history, engagement plays an important role in how emails are delivered to the inbox.
 If a recipient has gone for a period of time without opening your emails, their mailbox may begin putting them into spam, although the email itself has not triggered any of the above issues.